Assurance-Workbench/Safety_Arguments_Repository/README.md

     description: "Our autonomous driver is safe enough to deploy";
     supported_by: S1;
     }`
+7. Open the diagram.
-7. Commit and push the changes to your branch.
+8. Commit and push the changes to your branch.
-8. Edit your argument as many times as you want.
+9. Edit your argument as many times as you want.
-9. Before publishing your argument to the Safety Arguments Repository, edit the _Readme.md_ file in the folder of the argument.
+10. Before publishing your argument to the Safety Arguments Repository, edit the _Readme.md_ file in the folder of the argument.
 In this file, you can add a bit of information about the argument you specified.
 For example: where it was first published, its main goal, or how and when it could be used in a safety case.
-10. Create a merge request.
+11. Create a merge request.
 Your contriution will be then reviewed and will either be merged into the main branch, or you will receive some recommendation for improvement.